 Rio provides examples of the following tropes:

 Acrophobic Bird: Literal example in Blu, due to a traumatic incident where he fell out of his nest before he was old enough to fly.
+It's not that he's afraid of flying, per se... he just knows full well what will happen if he falls from a great height.
 Well Lampshaded later in the jungle.

 Blu's ability to open a birdcage from the inside comes as quite a surprise to Jewel, who was trying to break out by force.
 When Jewel is later captured by Nigel, Blu is briefly seen picking a lock with his claws to get Jewel out of the cage.